Death of Rebecca Zahau: Background

 Rebecca Zahau (born March 15, 1979), was of Burmese immigrant origin.
 She was born in Falam, Chin State, a town in the Chin Hills in northwestern Burma (or Myanmar), to her father Khua Hnin Thang and mother Zung Tin Par (or Pari).
 After living in Nepal and Germany, Zahau moved to the United States about ten years before her death.

 Zahau came from a family of Chin ethnicity and was raised as a Protestant.
-Her parents and most family members live in Saint Joseph, Missouri.
-She had an older sister, Mary Zahau-Loehner; a younger sister, Snowem Horwath, who lives in Germany; and a teenage sister, Xena Zahau, among other siblings.
+As of 2011, her parents and most family members lived in Saint Joseph, Missouri.
+She had an older sister, Mary Zahau-Loehner; a younger sister, Snowem Horwath, who lived in Germany as of 2011; and a teenage sister, Xena Zahau, among other siblings.